rancher/opni/enhancements/aiops/20230120-Identify-prometheus-metrics-that-match-known-anomaly-chart-patterns.md

 * Cortex, collect metric data.
 Send a request to Cortex to pull related metric data.

 ## Acceptance criteria:
-* Pattern classification accuracy should be good.
-Threshold to be decided.
-* Analyse report generated correctly.
-* Pulling metrics data should be efficient.
+* UI, Admin Dashboard, metric insights page.
-* UI.
-Buttons to trigger this new feature work as expected and the analyse report gets visualized.
+ 	- Buttons to trigger this new feature work as expected.
+ 	- A table to display all submitted request and their corresponding report.
+Click on each item to show the report.
+Attach a link to the generated grafana dashboards.
+* Metric-analysis service:
+	- all the backend APIs should work as expected.
+	- pattern classification model has an accuracy above 98%.
+Pre-trained model downloaded from S3 and serve correctly,
+* Analyse report generated correctly, with all the required metadata fields and information, save successfully to Nats KV storage.

 ## Supporting documents:
 https://netman.aiops.org/wp-content/uploads/2021/10/wch_ISSRE-1.pdf.